Documentation

 • REST at /v1/*.
 Every endpoint is documented in REST API.
 The web UI is a thin client over these same routes — there are no human-only escape hatches.

 • MCP over stdio (Claude Desktop / Claude Code) and Streamable HTTP (remote agents).
-Eighteen tools, all listed in MCP server.
+Tools are all listed in MCP server.

 Anything a human can do, an agent can do.
 Anything an agent can do, a human can do.
 That parity is enforced at the auth layer — both surfaces accept the same API keys, and both write to the same activity-event feed.
 If the two ever drift, that's a bug.